ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

  `rainbow_bridge` will hault when encounter an error, so I usually go straight to the bottom of the slurm out file and see if I got all checkmarks or there is some error(s).

-If you see an error at the bottom, there is likely another error before this (One error causes others downstream).
+If you see an error at the bottom, there is likely another error before this (one error causes others downstream).

-* Scroll up till you locate the first error and throubleshoot that one
+* Scroll up till you locate the first error and throubleshoot that one and rerun rainbow

 ---